jviss/hsqldb-dockerized/README.md

 # HSQLDB in a Docker Image
 Exactly what it says on the tin.
 Useful in Spring and other Java applications.
-This image uses JDK 12 on Oracle Linux.
+This image uses OpenJDK 16 on a slim Debian Buster.

-## Release: mitchtalmadge/hsqldb:latest
+## Release: joseviss/hsqldb:latest

 # Quick Start

 ```
-$ docker run -d -p 9001:9001 --name hsqldb mitchtalmadge/hsqldb
+$ docker run -d -p 9001:9001 --name hsqldb joseviss/hsqldb
 ```

 Connection Details: